 This post and ensuing series was inspired by a thought I had last week:

 Although “secret weapon” was appropriately clickbait-y, it was dramatic and incomplete.
-I was going to write specifically about DevOps (save the ‘devops’ phrase bashing for the actual DevOps post; I’ll try to do it justice) and specifically my friend and colleague, Jeff.
-Of everything Jeff contributes to me as a product manager, two of the most impactful are enabling ‘Team Agility’ and ‘Team Collaboration’.
-‘Team’ is glaringly common between the two and that’s when I realized I couldn’t write a single post regarding a product managers secret weapon… it would have to be a series of posts about all the people, processes, and tools that are key to a product managers success.
+I was going to write specifically about DevOps (save the ‘DevOps’ phrase bashing for the actual DevOps post; I’ll try to do it justice) and specifically my friend and colleague, Jeff.
+Of everything Jeff contributes to me as a product manager, two of the most impactful are enabling ‘Team Agility’ and ‘Team Collaboration.’
+‘Team’ is glaringly familiar between the two, and that’s when I realized I couldn’t write a single post regarding a product managers secret weapon… it would have to be a series of posts about all the people, processes, and tools that are key to a product managers success.

 And that’s how I’ve landed on, “A Product Manager’s Best Friend…” Because you can have a lot of best friends.
 Plus, I don’t want that to go straight to Jeffs head while others scratch theirs wondering about their importance 😉.

 (By the way, I often wish the industry phrase of ‘agile’ would die.
 Replace it with ‘agility’ and the spirit of what that means. — future post 🤔)